 - Begin pausing for a few extra seconds, then wait for thirty seconds, a full minute, and then longer before offering a treat.
 This is a good way to instill self-control in your dog, which is the foundation of good obedience training.

 If you are having trouble getting your dog to stand up, use these tips to help motivate your pet.

 - Be the cheerleader: Entice your dog to learn the command by offering additional encouragement.
 Talking in an excited voice or shaking a toy in front of the dog are two good methods.

 - Vary positions: It's okay to vary the starting position of your dog's stand training.
 For instance, if you began with your dog sitting, practice the stand command from the down position.
 This will help your dog understand that standing is not only associated with sitting.

-Proof this behavior by practicing it in environments where there are distractions.
-Begin with your backyard, then try it in a public park.
-In each scenario, your dog should be paying attention to you and not what's going on around it.
+- Practice: Proof this behavior by practicing it in places where there are distractions.
+Begin with your backyard and then try it in a public park.
+In each scenario, your dog should be paying attention to you and not what's going on in the environment.

-Since groomers and vets will also need your dog to stand properly, it's good to have other people practice this command as well.
-Ask a friend or family member to work with your dog for a few minutes, but show them how you do it first.
-This way, he or she will be able to follow your lead, which will help your dog understand that this other person is asking the same thing of it so it knows what to do.
+Groomers and vets can also help teach your dog to stand by practicing the command with your pet.
+You can also ask a friend or family member to work with your dog for a few minutes, but show them how you do it first.
+They can follow your lead, which will help your dog understand that another person is asking the same thing of it so it knows what to do.
 At your next appointment, give the stand command and your vet or groomer will be impressed with your training.